-Carver Center will again be providing healthy meals during the summer months to Port Chester School District children and families through the Summer Food Service Program (SFSP), a federally-funded, state-administered program that serves free meals to children and teens in low-income areas.
+Normally, meals and snacks are a cornerstone of our programs for students.
+When schools close over the summer, we ensure that kids still receive breakfasts and lunches.
+Carver Center has provided healthy meals during the summer months to Port Chester School District children and families through the Summer Food Service Program (SFSP), a federally-funded, state-administered program that serves free meals to children and teens in low-income areas.